Adaptive Sports Physical Therapy Program

-Taping techniques and/or braces, when appropriate, may support an injured body part or take the pressure off it as it heals.
+Tape and braces may support an injured body part or take the pressure off it as it heals.
 These aids also help athletes be more aware of their posture and movement.

 We make sure equipment fits and your child knows how to use it the right way.
 Examples are braces or adaptive equipment, like a wheelchair for basketball.

-If you already have an appointment, learn more about how to prepare.
+- If you already have an appointment, learn more about how to prepare .

 4800 Sand Point Way NE